 East Devon Local Plan

 Things like Local Plans can sound a bit technical – or even boring – and hardly anyone ever reads them.
-Lets face it, East Devon District Council (EDDC) have been consulting on a draft Local Plan for the last three years and how many people were even aware of it outside of the councils?
+Lets face it, East Devon District Council (EDDC) have been consulting on a draft Local Plan for the last four years and how many people were even aware of it outside of the councils?

 A Local Plan is important because its like a rulebook or roadmap for how a town or area will grow and develop over the next 10–20 years.